 As was mentioned in the previous section on precipitation predictions from GCMs, there are some important implications for water supplies.
 In this section, we will take a look at how the model results might impact surface water in the future.

 Surface water is of great importance since it is the primary source of water for agriculture.
-It is estimated that 69% of worldwide water use is for irrigation, and of this, about 62% comes from surface water (streams, lakes, reservoirs).
+It is estimated that 69% of worldwide water use is for irrigation, and of this, about 62% comes from surface water which includes streams, lakes, and reservoirs.

 When rain falls on the surface, most of it is absorbed by the soil, and then from there, it slowly migrates to streams, and from there into lakes and reservoirs, but it ultimately leaves a region, through stream flow and evaporation, to return to the oceans or the atmosphere — this is just a part of the large global water cycle.
 The total amount of water flowing in the streams of a region provides a useful measure of how much water is available for agriculture.
 We'll discuss this in depth in Module 9.